sleede/fab-manager/README.md

 ## Single Sign-On

 Fab-manager can be connected to a [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) server which will provide its own authentication for the platform's users.
-Currently OAuth 2 is the only supported protocol for SSO authentication.
+Currently, OAuth 2 is the only supported protocol for SSO authentication.

-For an example of how to use configure a SSO in Fab-manager, please read [sso_with_github.md](doc/sso_with_github.md).
+For an example of how to use configure an SSO in Fab-manager, please read [sso_with_github.md](doc/sso_with_github.md).

 <a name="known-issues"></a>
 ## Known issues